SeriousBug/gandi-live-dns-rust/Readme.md

 If you want to host web services but you don't have a static IP address, this tool will allow you to keep your domains pointed at the right IP address.
 This program can update both IPv4 and IPv6 addresses for one or more domains and subdomains.
-It's a one-shot tool that's meant to be managed with a systemd timer or cron.
+It can be used as a one-shot tool managed with a systemd timer or cron, or a long-running process that reschedules itself.

 ## Usage